intel/pepc/misc/code-style.md

         pass
 ```

+### Class Layout

+The `__init__()` method should be defined at the top of the class, immediately after the class
+docstring.
+The destructor and other special methods (e.g., `__enter__`, `__exit__`) should go after
+`__init__()`.
+Regular methods should be defined after the special methods.

+The general order of methods in a class should be that the inner methods are defined before the
+outer methods.
+For example, if a method A calls method B, then method B should be defined before
+method A.

+### Documenting Exceptions in Docstrings

+No need to document the 'Error' exception in docstrings, as it is a common base class for all
+exceptions in the project.
+However, document all other exceptions that a public method can raise.
+In
+case of private methods, it is not necessary to document exceptions in docstrings, but it is
+recommended to document them if it does not make docstrings too repetitive or if the case is tricky.

 ## Conventions

-### Prefer tuple over list
+### Prefer Tuple Over List

-One of the pattern is to pass a collection of items to a method.
+One of the patterns is to pass a collection of items to a method.
 For example, passing one or two CPU
 numbers to a method.
 In such cases, prefer using a tuple instead of a list.
 For example:

 ```python